-- Co-mingled/overlapping plumes. - Work with technical staff and team leader to find a place to stop. - Review OCULUS and STCM: Has a Site Manager been assigned to the discharge? - If so, discuss the current status with them. - Has the LCAR been submitted? - If no Site Manager is assigned, perform a review and prepare recommendation memo to PRP.
+- Co-mingled / overlapping plumes. - Work with technical staff and team leader to find place to stop. - Review Oculus & STCM, has a site manager been assigned to the new discharge.
+If so, discuss current status with them, Has the LCAR been submitted? - If no site manager is assigned, perform review and prepare recommendation memo to PRP.